Monopond/fax-api/README.md

 * [FaxMessage Parameters](#faxmessage-parameters)

 ### Assigning SendFrom in SendFaxRequest
-To send fax with SendFrom in FaxMessage a request similar to the following example can be used.
+To send fax with SendFrom in SendFaxRequest a request similar to the following example can be used.
 ```xml
 <v2:SendFaxRequest>
 	<SendFrom>TSID</SendFrom>